NativeScript/docs-v7/plugins/plugins.md

 ### Manual Steps After Removal

-After the plugin removal is complete, make sure to remove any leftover native iOS library files from the `lib\ios` directory in the root of the project.
-Update the iOS-specific projects in `platforms\ios` to remove any dependencies on the removed native libraries.
+1. After the plugin removal is complete, make sure to remove any leftover native iOS library files from the `lib\ios` directory in the root of the project.
+2. Update the iOS-specific projects in `platforms\ios` to remove any dependencies on the removed native libraries.

-Next, you need to run the following command.
+3. Run the following command.

 ```Shell
 tns prepare <Platform>